garagehive/garagehive.github.io/docs/garagehive-whats-new.md

    - Added hours gained/hours lost to summary reports.
    - Added "this month/last month" to Auto IQ report.
    - Added GP Per hour to Jobsheet Analysis.
-   - Added search box to deleted jobsheet Analysis.
+   - Added search box to deleted Jobsheet Analysis.
    - Added vehicle type filter & fuel type filter to service type report.
    - Improved refresh speed of reports.

-To update your PowerBI App, [follow this link](powerbi-updating-app.html)
+To update your PowerBI App, [follow this link](powerbi-updating-app.html){:target="_blank"}

 ### 26th May 2023
 * Added a new approach to tyre ordering, by introducing **Tyre Stock Groups**.
 With this feature, you can conveniently create and manage various tyre groups available in the market, allowing you to effectively organize your tyre inventory based on these groups.